Varshaborade/Varshaborade/README.md

 <h1 align="center">Hi 👋, I'm Varsha Borade</h1>
 <h3 align="center">A passionate Data Analyst from India</h3>

-Results-driven Data Analyst with 3+ years of experience in turning raw data into meaningful insights that drive business decisions.I specialize in SQL, Power BI, Python (Pandas, NumPy), and Excel, with hands-on experience across diverse domains like pharmaceutical quality control, online gaming analytics, and digital marketing performance.
+Result-driven Data Analyst with 3+ years of experience in turning raw data into meaningful insights that drive business decisions.I specialize in SQL, Power BI, Python (Pandas, NumPy), and Excel, with hands-on experience across diverse domains like pharmaceutical quality control, online gaming analytics, and digital marketing performance.
 I enjoy solving complex problems using data and building dashboards that simplify decision-making for stakeholders.

 🔍 Recently, I’ve worked on projects involving: